lordkrandel/ahk_library/README.md

 What
 ------------------------

-An Autohotkey_L [http://l.autohotkey.net/] stand-alone library with no external dependancy
+An Autohotkey_L [http://l.autohotkey.net/] stand-alone library.

+The only external requirement is a valid JSON-js [https://github.com/douglascrockford/JSON-js] javascript source file for the lib_JSON

 Why